pjgpetecodes/rpirobot/workshop/12-add-blazor-controls.md

 We now need to enable access to the server app from any machine on our network...

 - Open the `Server\launchSettings.json` file.
-- Change the `applicationUrl` line within the `rpirobot-control.Server` section on line 24 to the following;
+- Change the `applicationUrl` line within the `robot-web.Server` section on line 24 to the following;

     ```json
     "applicationUrl": "https://0.0.0.0:5001;http://0.0.0.0:5000",